evaera/matter/docs/intro.md

 # Matter

-Matter is a modern ECS library for Roblox.
+Matter is a modern Entiy-Component-System library for Roblox, featuring:
+- a standard, no-frills ECS implementation
+- fast, archetypical entity storage
+- automatic system scheduling

-Matter is a pure ECS library with fast archetypical entity storage, automatic system scheduling, and a slick API featuring topologically-aware state.
+- a slick API featuring topologically-aware state

 Matter empowers users to build games that are extensible, performant, and easy to debug.

 ## Goals